OptiMixnet/OptiMix/README.md

 - `Mix_Node_.py`: Simulates using discrete event simulation, a mixnode in mixnets.
 - `MixNetArrangement.py`: This .py file implements the diversification algorithm used in LARMix [29], which helps arrange the mixnodes into layers.
 - `NYM.py`: This .py file provides the main simulation components necessary to simulate a stratified mixnet as used in OptiMix.
-- `NYM_.py`: Mix_Net: This .py file provides the main simulation components necessary to simulate a cascade (butterfly) mixnet as used in OptiMix.
+- `NYM_.py`: This .py file provides the main simulation components necessary to simulate a cascade (butterfly) mixnet as used in OptiMix.
 - `Nym_data.json`: The Nym dataset used in the experiments.
 - `Nym_dataset.json`: The Nym dataset used in the experiments (version 2).
 - `NYM_P.py`: Mix_Net: This .py file provides the main simulation components necessary to simulate